daithioc95/MS1/README.md

   - Allowing progress bars to interactively appear
   - When desktop experience is landed on, map points appear one by one
 - Logo: The brand logo is currently represented by a teal CodeDoc in the top left-hand corner.
 I plan to design a more unique logo using Adobe Illustrator in the future.
-- Language: I intent on translating the website to Mandarin Chinese to tailor for the Chinese market.
+- Language: I intend on translating the website to Mandarin Chinese to tailor for the Chinese market.
 This feature will be an optional change which the user can action using a trigger in the top corner.

 ## Technologies Used
 The main technologies used are as below.

 - HTML
-  Used to added content to the website
+  Used to add content to the website
 - CSS
   Used to add structure and design to my site
 - CodePen